 Albert Westra – Contributor

-Albert is a Freelance Artist from Spokane, WA whom uses mainly open source software as his main tools.
-His Goal is to become an independent Graphic Novelist and Illustrator while helping other artists use open source software as their main tools.
-Albert is a full time Linux user and contributes to the community and other open projects whenever he can.
+Albert is a Freelance Artist from Spokane, WA who uses mainly open-source software as his main tools.
+His goal is to become an independent Graphic Novelist and Illustrator while helping other artists use open source software as their main tools.
+Albert is a full-time Linux user and contributes to the community and other open projects whenever he can.